In JavaScript, there are three keywords used for variable declaration: "var", "let", and "const"

 var a;

-all 3 can be redeclared under different scope , but
+All three can be redeclared under the different scope, but

-var override the data , as it as global scope
+- var override the data, as it has global scope

 var a = 1;